davsim1/SpotWars/README.md

 then clicking the world to transfer to.

 There can be up to one human player (player 1) and many computer players.
 There are 2 levels of computer with level 2 being smarter.
-Add a new Player() first if you want to play, and add/remove computer players (AIPlayerL1 and AIPlayerL2) in the start() method of Game.java.
-You can change the number of starting worlds by changing makeRandomMap(int) in the start() method().
+Open the game to input how many worlds you want on the map, how many of each level of computer, and if you want a human player (if not, you can watch the computers play).

 To run the game:
 In your browser:
-1. Clone the repository (all you need is SpotWars.jar and SpotWars.html).
+1. Clone the repository or download it as a zip (all you need is SpotWars.jar and SpotWars.html).
 2. Open Internet Explorer and go to java.com.
 (If you don't have Java for IE)
 3. Install Java.
 (If you don't have Java for IE)
 4. Add "file:\\\C:\...SpotWars.html" to your Java security exceptions list (where ... is the full path